duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 `$ hydra -l michael -t 4 -P /usr/share/wordlists/rockyou.txt 192.168.1.110 ssh`

 What did the exploit achieve?
->Discovered the login password for user “michael” allowing ssh access into Target 1 machine
+>Discovered the login password for user “michael” allowing ssh access into Target 1 Machine

 ![image](https://github.com/duffian/SIEM_SOC/blob/a89a67f44005945181d2897d97e6466921eec59a/images/11_hydra.png)

 ***Exploitation - No File Security***

 What tool or technique did you use to exploit the vulnerability?
->Simple directory exploration
+>Simple directory exploration.

 What did the exploit achieve?
 >Privelege escalation - login data granted root access to Target 1 mysql data